yuantt83/project_examples/file_bots/README.md

 Synopsis:

 This module aims to assist with file-folder related chores.
-I wish to only give minimal instructions to an assitant (e.g., a folder, and the features  of the filenames that I want to find), then the assitant will go and find those exact files, and do some simple organising, like, 1) put the files in a new folder, 2) delete the files, 3) do something convenient about the files.
+I wish to only give minimal instructions to an assitant (e.g., a folder, and the features  of the filenames that I want to find), then the assitant will go and find those exact files, and do some simple organising tasks, like, 1) put the files in a new folder, 2) delete the files, 3) do something convenient about the files.

 The steps of using this module follow the line of thought above.
 Think of the module/class as a robot.
 To instantiate the bot, give it two initial pointers: a).
 The folder you want it to work on. b).
-An exact description of the kind of files you want to find (use regular experessions in python).
+An exact description of the kind of files (search by filenames currently, but I may add more features later) you want to find (use regular experessions in python).

 The bot can then do the following tasks.
 You only need to specify the task/method name:
 M0. [the .locate method]: Locate and show the files.